 The members of NHS Charities Together give £1 million to the NHS every day.
 But under the COVID 19 pandemic, the charity is helping hospitals "in ways above and beyond what NHS funding can ordinarily provide."

 So far, the charity's emergency grants have helped hospitals innumerably, providing: "somewhere comfortable for staff breaks, access to nutritious food and drink, and use of electronic-tablets so patients can stay in contact with loved ones."
 On top of that, they've helped provide "counselling to help frontline staff process what they are dealing with."
 Through Rainbow of Hope, we are proud to be part of the tangible differences NHS Charities Together is making in hospitals and care homes across the country.

 To succeed in our colourful crusade, we needed a truly kaleidoscopic range, and our innovative collaborating artists delivered just that.
-From an exuberantly sunny doodle by Hattie Stewart, a tongue-in-cheek Super Freak cartoon, to a botanical bonanza from Sarah Gordon, Rainbow of Hope offers a veritable feast of design diversity - if we do say so ourselves.
+From an exuberant doodles by Hattie Stewart, to cartoons from Super Freak, to a botanical bonanza from Sarah Gordon, Rainbow of Hope offers a veritable feast of design diversity - if we do say so ourselves.
 Pooling eye-popping aesthetics from the worlds of graphic design, illustration, lettering, and textiles, this edition has something for every taste.

 Through these vibrant artworks, our aim is simple: stand in solidarity with our NHS.
 Now, you can stand with us.
 Every print in our Rainbow of Hope range is available for purchase below, and 100% of the profits go directly to NHS Charities Together.
-So dive into our new edition, and combat some lockdown dreariness with artwork saturated in joyful colour.
+So dive into our new edition, and combat some lockdown dreariness with artwork full of joyful colour.